electricmaybe/shopify-trafo/README.md

 - Uses native Shopify CLI
 - Can be used with Github Integration on Shopify
 - Asset pipeline via webpack and Tailwind CLI*—jit mode enabled*.
-- Imports CSS and JS as wildcard, add/remove components without importing
+- Imports CSS and JS files in _scripts and _styles as wildcard, add/remove components without importing
+- Moves all css and js files in snippets and sections folder to assets in build (add, remove sections as folders easily)
+- Subfolder structure on native Shopify folders 🤩
 - CSS nesting enabled via PostCSS
 - Lints Shopify, CSS and JS
 - Easily integrate any theme
-- Easy to monitor grid view on terminal

 ## Roadmap
 - [X] Update Readme for codebase structure explanation
 - [X] Update Readme for installation and usage
-- [X] Migrate Grid View
 - [X] Migrate Webpack
 - [X] Migrate Tailwind CLI
 - [X] Migrate Shopify CLI